mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/operations/index.md

 ---
 This section covers garbage collection, logging, monitoring, and scaling your Dispatch deployment.

+# Logging

+Dispatch uses Kibana to review logs using standard query syntax.

+# Pipelinerun Artifacts

+You can configure pipelines to store the artifacts and view them via CLI/GUI.

+# Airgapped Deployments

+Details for airgapped deployments of Dispatch.

 # Garbage Collection

 You can configure the age at which resources are garbage collected.

-# Logging

-Dispatch uses Kibana to review logs using standard query syntax.

 # Monitoring